-The hub of the movement is focused in the United States; as the nation with the largest aerospace sector, the US acts as the main supplier of civil and military aerospace hardware to other nations around the world.
+As the nation with the largest aerospace sector, the US acts as the main supplier of civil and military aerospace hardware to other nations around the world.
 In total, the industry serves five markets: space, commercial airliners, military aircraft, missiles, and general aviation.

 The growth is good news, as the aerospace industry is a major employer.
 The sector directly provides jobs to over 500,000 workers, including those in technical and scientific fields, as well as supporting over 700,000 jobs in related fields.
 These numbers look likely to increase, as aviation remains one of the fastest-growing industries across the US.
 It has been steadily increasing annually at a rate of around 14%.

-Read about the advantages of manufacturing overseas
+Read about the advantages of manufacturing overseas.

 The Main Areas